ABOUT US

 Advisory

-To act as an advisory body
+To act as an advisory body, promoting and protecting the sector

 Information

-The Association regularly updates its members about important legislative changes and other information that impacts Family Day Care services and educators through communiques and our newsletters.
+The Association regularly updates its members about important legislative changes and other information that impacts Family Day Care services and educators through communiques and newsletters.

 Advocacy